-(3) Inadvertent intruders might occupy the disposal site in the future and engage in normal pursuits without knowing that they were receiving radiation exposure.
-Protection of inadvertent intruders can involve two principal controls: institutional control to ensure that no such occupation or improper use of the site occurs; or, designating which waste could present an unacceptable dose to an inadvertent intruder, and disposing of this waste in a manner that provides some form of intruder barrier that is intended to prevent contact with the waste and limit exposure to radiation from the waste.
+(3) Inadvertent intruders might occupy the site in the future and engage in normal pursuits without knowing that they were receiving radiation exposure.
+Protection of inadvertent intruders can involve two principal controls: institutional control over the site after operations by the site owner to ensure that no such occupation or improper use of the site occurs; or, designating which waste could present an unacceptable dose to an intruder, and disposing of this waste in a manner that provides some form of intruder barrier that is intended to prevent contact with the waste.
 These regulations incorporate both types of protective controls.

-(4) The inadvertent intruder assessment must demonstrate protection of inadvertent intruders through the assessment of potential radiological exposures should an inadvertent intruder occupy the disposal site following a loss of institutional controls.
-The inadvertent intruder can be exposed to radioactivity that has been released into the environment as a result of disturbance of the waste or from radiation emitted from waste that is still contained in the disposal site.
-The results of the inadvertent intruder assessment are compared with the appropriate performance objective of subpart C of this part.
-An inadvertent intruder assessment can employ a similar methodology to that used for a performance assessment, but the inadvertent intruder assessment must assume that an inadvertent intruder occupies the disposal site following a loss of institutional controls after closure, and engages in activities that unknowingly expose the inadvertent intruder to radiation from the waste.
+(4) The intruder assessment must demonstrate protection of inadvertent intruders through the assessment of potential radiological exposures should an inadvertent intruder occupy the disposal site following a loss of institutional controls after closure.
+The intruder can be exposed to radioactivity that has been released into the environment as a result of disturbance of the waste or from radiation emitted from waste that is still contained in the disposal site.
+The results of the intruder assessment are compared with the appropriate performance objective of subpart C of this part.
+An intruder assessment can employ a similar methodology to that used for a performance assessment, but the intruder assessment must assume that an inadvertent intruder occupies the disposal site following a loss of institutional controls after closure, and engages in activities that unknowingly expose the intruder to radiation from the waste.

 (5) Implementation of dose methodology.
 The dose methodology used to demonstrate compliance with the performance objectives of this part shall be consistent with the dose methodology specified in the standards for radiation protection set forth in part 20 of this chapter.
-After the effective date of these regulations, applicants and licensees may use updated factors incorporated by the U.S. Environmental Protection Agency into Federal radiation protection guidance or may use the most current scientific models and methodologies (e.g., those accepted by the International Commission on Radiological Protection) appropriate for site-specific circumstances to calculate the dose.
+After the effective date of these regulations, applicants and licensees may use updated factors incorporated by the U.S. Environmental Protection Agency into Federal radiation protection guidance or may use the most current scientific models and methodologies (e.g., those accepted by the International Commission on Radiological Protection) appropriate for sitespecific circumstances to calculate the dose.
 The weighting factors used in the calculation of the dose must be consistent with the methodology used to perform the calculation.

 (6) Waste with significant concentrations and quantities of long-lived radionuclides may require special processing, design, or site conditions for disposal.
 Demonstrating protection of the general population from releases of radioactivity and inadvertent intruders from the disposal of this waste requires an assessment of long-term impacts.
-Longer compliance period and performance period analyses are used to evaluate the suitability of this waste for disposal on a case-by-case basis.
-In general, for disposal sites with limited quantities of long-lived radionuclides, a shorter compliance period is sufficient and performance period analyses are not necessary to demonstrate protection of the general population from releases of radioactivity and protection of inadvertent intruders.
+Performance period analyses are used to evaluate the suitability of this waste for disposal on a case-by-case basis.
+In general, for disposal facilities with limited quantities of long-lived waste, performance period analyses are not necessary to demonstrate protection of the general population from releases of radioactivity and protection of inadvertent intruders.
+However, there may be site-specific conditions that require licensees to assess disposal facilities beyond the compliance period even when long-lived waste is limited.
+These conditions should be evaluated on a case-by-case basis to determine whether analyses beyond the compliance period would be required.